ghostinit/TOP_calculator/README.md

 - favicon.png
 - images/backspace.png

-Open index.html in any modern web browser to start creating art!
+Open index.html in any modern web browser to start solving some maths!

 ## Technologies Used
 - HTML: For structuring the user interface.